Philip of Cleves, Lord of Ravenstein: Career

 After the return of Maximilian, Philip actively participated in the suppression of the revolt of the Flemish cities (Ypres, Bruges and Ghent).
 When Maximilian was taken prisoner in Bruges, Philip volunteered to take his place as hostage, so that Maximilian could be released on May 16, 1488, under the condition of granting more freedom to the cities.
 But, once released, Maximilian refused to honour the agreement.
 Deeply hurt by the betrayal of his Lord, Philip joined the rebellious cities and became their military commander.
 He tried to conclude an alliance with King Charles VIII of France, but received little military support.
+Haemers note that the Flemings had known in advance that a released Maximilian would not simply accepted the term, so the treaty stipulated that in the case the oath was broken, Philip, as the regent, would defend the countries against all invaders.
 Other attempts to ally with the Dutch Hooks, Brabant or Liège led to nothing.
 He was forced to surrender his last stronghold, Sluis, on 12 October 1492.
 In his allegory the Weisskunig, Maximilian would later claim that the "blue king" bought Philip away; Koenigsberger argues that the Cleves family had "hovered for years" in its loyalties and Philip's switching sides "cannot therefore have come as a complete surprise to his contemporaries".

 After the revolt, Philip accompanied King Louis XII of France in his Italian invasion, and became Viceroy of Genoa.
 According to Hans Cools, his career as a governor was not successful.
 After a few years, he was allowed to return to the Netherlands and lived in the Castle of Enghien, until his wife died in 1523 and the castle was inherited by her sister Marie of Luxembourg, Countess of Vendôme.
 Philip lived the last five years of his life in the Wijnendale Castle.

 Despite the efforts of his friend Charles I de Lalaing and his own efforts to explain his previous behaviours (including the Guinegate incident), Philip was never allowed into the Order of the Golden Fleece.
 Reportedly, Maximilian threatened to return his own collar if Philip was accepted.